 But look past the record-breaking, headline-grabbing Cartier one-offs, and you’ll find a range of accessible timepieces designed for those looking to enter the market.

 1. The Cartier Tank Must

-With high-profile figures like Frank Sinatra and Princess Diana sporting the Cartier Tank over the years, it’s hard to believe that the Tank isn’t just a vintage watch reserved for high society.
+With high-profile figures like Frank Sinatra and Princess Diana sporting the Cartier Tank over the years, it’s evident that the allure of vintage watches, like the Tank, has captivated the hearts of many, from royalty to celebrities. it’s hard to believe that the Tank isn’t just a vintage watch reserved for high society.
 In fact, a number of the Tank Must models are perfect for entry-level watch enthusiasts.

 Take the WSTA0042: with its sword-shaped blue hands, a synthetic cerulean cabochon, and bold roman numerals, this classic watch bears all the hallmarks of a Cartier timepiece—minus the price tag.
 Water-resistant up to 100 feet, this understated luxury watch is truly suitable for any occasion.

 2. The Ronde Solo de Cartier W6701004